 Met Eireann weather forecast for tomorrow

-According to Met Eireann, Sunday is set to be a nicer day than today although there will still be some showers around.
+According to Met Eireann, Sunday looks set to be a cloudy but dry day with some sunshine in the afternoon.

-The national forecaster is expecting further outbreaks of rain tonight but dry periods also.
-Lows of 10 to 13 degrees.
+According to the national forecaster, outbreaks of rain will extend eastwards to affect all areas for a time overnight.
+The rain will clear most places by dawn, but a few patchy outbreaks could linger on into the morning near east and southeast coasts.

-According to Met Eireann tomorrow, Sunday will be a bright and blustery day with sunny spells and scattered showers.
-The showers will become increasingly confined to Ulster and Connacht during the afternoon, where a few may be heavy.
-Highest temperatures will be in the range of 14 to 18 degrees.
-Moderate to fresh and gusty southwest to west winds will strengthen near western and northern coasts later in the day.
+Remaining rain in the east and southeast will clear quickly on Sunday morning, with a mostly dry and bright day following, and just a scattering of showers, mainly in Connacht and Ulster.
+There will be a good deal of cloud overall, but a few sunny breaks could occur through the afternoon.
+Top temperatures of 17 to 20 degrees in the south and east, but 15 or 16 degrees more typical further west and north.
+Light to moderate west to southwest breezes.

 Leave your comment